Series

 - Twenty20 Internationals (T20I).

-All Series are conducted in accordance with the rules and regulations approved by the International Cricket Council (ICC), which also delegates officials to accompany the matches.
+Each and every current series of cricket is played in line with the rules and regulations that have been sanctioned by the International Cricket Council (ICC), which also assigns officials to accompany the matches.

 ODI is a more “calm” format.
-Officially registered in 1971, it gained popularity two decades later.
-Matches in this Series consist of one inning with 50 overs for each team.
-In the ODI, the main ICC tournament, the Cricket World Cup, is held every four years.
-In addition, this format also hosts the Champions Trophy, which is attended by the eight highest-ranked teams, the Women’s World Cup (every four years) and the U-19 Youth World Cup (every two years).
+The format gained popularity only twenty years after its official registration in 1971.
+This cricket series consists of one inning with fifty overs for each side, and each match lasts for one inning.
+In the One-Day International (ODI), the Cricket World Cup, which is the most important competition organized by the International Cricket Council (ICC), takes place every four years.
+Furthermore, this format is also responsible for hosting the Champions Trophy, which is attended by the eight nations that have the best rankings, the Women’s World Cup (which occurs every four years), and the U-19 Youth World Cup (which occurs every two years).